top of page

 Finally, garlic improves the soil's fertility by providing additional organic matter that helps to increase the availability of necessary minerals and nutrients for plant growth.

 Companion planting in containers is an effective way to maximize the space for growing multiple crops.
-When selecting plants, it’s important to consider their individual needs such as soil type, water and light requirements.
+When selecting plants, it’s essential to consider their needs, such as soil type, water, and light requirements.

 Get free resources, useful, well researched new ideas.
 Subscribe.